 Week 6 (Feb 8): Developments in Satan’s story in the first centuries: Satan (or the demiurge / world-creator), Adam and Eve, and the serpent

-- Readings: “The Life of Adam and Eve,” expanding Genesis 2-3 (link); Genesis 2-3 (Bible); Luttikhuizen, “The Demonic Demiurge in Gnostic Mythology” (link)
+- Readings: “The Life of Adam and Eve,” especially the Vita version chapters 9-17 and the Apocalypse of Moses version chapters 15-21, 39 (link); Genesis 2-3 (Bible); Luttikhuizen, “The Demonic Demiurge in Gnostic Mythology” (link)

 **Book Review due at the beginning of class**